sv790594/infosys222/week12/week12.md

 comments_made_at_AGM)
 ```

 - Derive a set of relations in third normal form (3NF) from the given table.
 Show each step of normalisation clearly.
 Indicate primary keys and foreign keys with solid / dashed lines or labels.
-State your assumptions in your answer if needed
+State your assumptions clearly in your answer

 ## Data warehouse